StrongeLeeroy/WebLeecher/README.markdown

 ##Beta Releases:

+*   v0.4.3 Beta
+    -   The "Generate DLC" button has been renamed to "Download DLC".
+The New search page (new.html.erb) now allows the user to choose wether he/she would like the search to generate a DLC file or not.
+If the user chooses to generate a DLC, the "Download DLC" button will show up in the results page (show.html.erb).
+This should reduce the wait time for those who do not need the DLC file.
+    -   The generated DLC's name was just a random combination of digits from 0 to 9, it has been changed to a more complex and secure hex value to avoid repetition while the /tmp/ folder hasn't gone through the daily erase.

+*   v0.4.2 Beta
+    -   A "Generate DLC" button has been added to the Results page (show.html.erb).
+    -   It is now possible to search for 13 different download providers rather than just [MU] links.
+    -   Some significant styling.

 *   v0.4.1 Beta
     -   Initial Search submit form (new.html.erb) has been redesigned for a easier and more intuitive design.
     -   A link to the origin thread has been added to the Results page (show.html.erb) for convenience (ex: To check if there is a password to the file).
     -   About page has been updated and styled.
     -   Minor styling (font styling for the most part).

 *   v0.4.0 Beta
     -   Bad URI code was being cause by the 35 second limit between searches.
 To avoid this, the